AK163631/RoboRally/README.md

 # RoboRally
 RoboRally Source
-## TODO's
+## TODO's For Asad
  - Tighten access modifiers - mostly done
- - Leave function optimisation for other team members otherwise do my self - partly done
+ - function optimisation - partly done
- - Team members to complete javadoc using in-line comments as a guide for how functions work
  - Error handling for invalid brd or prg files - in progress

+## TODO's For The Team
+ - Complete javadoc using in-line comments as a guide for how functions work
+ - Complete unit tests using junit jupiter

 ## Usage
 This is a basic idea of how the ```Game``` class should be used in the GUI.
 ```java
 // Create game object with either paths to the brd file and prg file